dananwar2404/Cybersecurity-Portfolio/README.md

 Welcome to my cybersecurity portfolio.

-This portfolio showcases hands-on cybersecurity projects completed through academic coursework, independent research, and practical lab environments.
-My work focuses on artificial intelligence, malware analysis, incident response, digital forensics, defensive security, and risk management.

-Every project includes technical documentation, reports, screenshots, and demonstrations to highlight both the investigative process and the final results.
+I am a cybersecurity student with a focus on AI-assisted security, incident response, malware analysis, threat intelligence, digital forensics, and vulnerability management.
+This portfolio demonstrates practical security projects developed through independent research, software development, and hands-on lab environments.
+Each project documents the methodology, technical analysis, findings, and remediation strategies used to investigate and solve real-world security scenarios.

 Featured Projects